New York Times: Leaked videos show SEALs describing Gallagher's conduct

 Timothy Parlatore, Gallagher's lawyer, said the SEALs' interviews contained falsehoods and inconsistencies that formed "a clear road map to the acquittal."

+He was acquitted of premeditated murder in the death of the ISIS prisoner in Iraq.
+That case took a turn when a key prosecution witness testified that he caused the prisoner's death, not Gallagher.
+Special Operator First Class Corey Scott, a SEAL medic, said that he saw Gallagher pull out his knife and stab the prisoner under his collarbone at least once.

+On cross-examination, Scott told the defense that he never saw any blood after the stabbing.
+That's when Scott claimed he caused the prisoner's death by holding his thumb over his trachea tube until he suffocated.
+Scott described the killing as an act of mercy because he was concerned the boy -- a prisoner of the Iraqi forces -- would be tortured by the Iraqis.

-Gallagher was then demoted in rank -- a decision Trump reversed in a move that angered military officials and led to a review of Gallagher's status in the elite group.
+Following the trial, Gallagher was demoted in rank -- a decision Trump reversed in a move that angered military officials and led to a review of Gallagher's status in the elite group.

 Gallagher retired from the Navy on November 30 as planned.